MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-retrieving-the-class-identifier-for-an-encoder-use.md

 ---
-Description: 'The function GetEncoderClsid in the following example receives the MIME type of an encoder and returns the class identifier (CLSID) of that encoder.' ms.assetid: 'f78dac7c-4bc1-4614-8a26-d99d5619399a'
+Description: The function GetEncoderClsid in the following example receives the MIME type of an encoder and returns the class identifier (CLSID) of that encoder. ms.assetid: f78dac7c-4bc1-4614-8a26-d99d5619399a
-title: Retrieving the Class Identifier for an Encoder
+title: Retrieving the Class Identifier for an Encoder ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Retrieving the Class Identifier for an Encoder